jm-rcc/hpc-docs/software/libxslt.md

 ## Installed versions
  - libxslt/1.1.34-gcccore-11.3.0  (version), (toolchain)
  - libxslt/1.1.38-gcccore-12.3.0  (version), (toolchain)
-### Description
-Libxslt is the XSLT C library developed for the GNOME project (but usable outside of the Gnome platform).
+>Libxslt is the XSLT C library developed for the GNOME project (but usable outside of the Gnome platform).

 ## Homepage